Cyber-Haze/post-install-config/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Cloud Compute, used to host the osTicket installation)
+- Microsoft Azure (Virtual Machines/Cloud Compute)
 - Remote Desktop: Secure access to the virtual machine hosting osTicket for configuration and management purposes.
 - Internet Information Services (IIS) Web server software that hosts the osTicket web application on Windows.